opal/opal-browser/README.md

 end
 ```

-It also supports a markaby inspired builder DSL which generates DOM nodes
+It also supports a markaby inspired builder DSL (using Paggio) which generates
-directly instead of creating a string.
+DOM nodes directly instead of creating a string.

 ```ruby
 $document.ready do